marktolson/ai-nanny/README.md

 [Click here to use the site](https://marktolson.github.io/ai-nanny/)

 Feel free to do as you wish with the code.
 It's very easy to modify to monitor animals / pets and other objects.

-It's also very poorly written, I was tired and just needed a solution by the time my child woke up from her nap!
+Disclaimer: It's very poorly written and probably really buggy.
+I was tired and just needed a solution by the time my child woke up from her nap!

 # Screenshots
 ![AI Nanny](http://marktolson.github.io/ai-nanny/nanny1.gif)